florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 );
 ```

 This version has two registers for A and one for B. It is wrong.
 The correct instruction requires four A registers and two B registers.
-This debugging part is documented in section 11.
-The block above is shown as written at this stage because it compiled and passed the isolated MMA test described below.
+This assumption cost several weeks of debugging and is corrected in section 8.
+The block above is shown as written at this stage because it compiled and passed the isolated MMA test.
 The test was not thorough enough to catch the error.

 The `"=f"` constraints are FP32 output registers, `"r"` are 32-bit integer input registers.
 The accumulator C is passed through as input (initialized to zero for the first call), and the result lands in D. The scale registers each pack four UE8M0 bytes into a single `uint32`.